 Keep going until you reach the north-east corner.
 That’s where the ladder that takes you nearest to the entrance is.
 Now head south while keeping near the eastern wall.
 Halfway down, at around 3 o’clock, pick up the Full Restore.
 Then, head a short distance south-west from here.
 Grab the Max Revive near the raised ground.

 From here, travel west from the south-east corner.
 Around halfway across, there’s 5 Ultra Balls above some stones.
 This should be near the 6 o’clock mark.
 Keep going west.
 A short distance away, you can find a Rare Candy below some more raised ground.
 It should be near 7 o’clock.
-From here, you can spiral in towards the centre.
+From here, you can spiral in towards the center.

 Once you’re done, go down the ladder in the north-west corner.
 You’ll reach the isolated area that you should have seen earlier.
 Here, go down the nearby ladder.

 You’ll arrive in the basement of Cerulean Cave.
 Go right and descend the nearby slope.
 Below, there’s a small body of water.
 Search the space towards the left, above the big glowing rock, to find a hidden Max Revive.
 Then continue east along the narrow path.
 Soon, you’ll reach the north-east corner.
 Go around and pick up the Escape Rope.

 After that, travel south.
 When you reach the south-east corner, go up the nearby slope to get to higher ground.
 Head north for a bit.
 In the next corner, there’s a Full Restore on the floor.
 Now go left and descend the slope.
 From here, follow the path clock-wise.
 Near the bottom, grab the Max Elixir near the next slope.
 Then climb the slope.